Line CEO: growing current business more important now than IPO

 “Rather than listing, it’s important to grow our current business,” Chief Executive Akira Morikawa told a news conference.
 “For now, we want to challenge new things, and eventually consider an IPO.”

-Line’s parent company, South Korea-based Naver Corp , said last month that it had decided to hold off on an IPO for Line this year on the belief that the unit could command a better valuation by further building its revenue and profit.
-(Reporting By Teppei Kasai; Editing by Chris Gallagher)
+Line’s parent company, South Korea-based Naver Corp, said last month that it had decided to hold off on an IPO for Line this year on the belief that the unit could command a better valuation by further building its revenue and profit.